wntun/camera-triggering-vectornav-ros/README.md

 Triggering is controlled from Mission Planner (ARDUPILOT)'s 'trigger camera now' via FlightController using GPIO connection.
 In the demo [1], Sony Alpha 5100 is chosen but every kind of camera is possible to be used.

-For VectorNav driver, [2] is used and installation details can be seen in [2].
+For VectorNav 310 driver, [2] is used with few updates and installation details can be seen in [2].

 References